Mary-Tyler-Moore/Gotta_Vue_em_All/README.md

 - catch random pokemon in the Wild
 - view caught pokemon and filter at home
 - "discover" new pokemon in the Pokemon Lab
+- styled with Vue transition and raw CSS

 #HOW TO START THIS APP
 - npm install || yarn